 Schedule an Appointment With 50 Floor Today

-At 50 Floor, we offer many attractive flooring materials, including hardwood, laminate, carpet, vinyl and tile.
+At 50 Floor, we offer many attractive flooring materials, including hardwood, laminate, carpet, vinyl and luxury vinyl tile.
 We also provide a convenient in-home shopping experience, where you can compare different styles against your own lighting and decor.
 After all the effort you put into finding the perfect floor, we want it last for years to come.
 That’s why our installation process includes a thorough subfloor examination.